whosonfirst/go-whosonfirst-exportify/README.md

 # go-whosonfirst-exportify

-Tools (written in Go) for exporting Who's On First records.
+Tools (written in Go) for exporting Who's On First (WOF) records.

 ## Important

 This is work in progress.
 Documentation is incomplete.

+## go-whosonfirst-exportify versus go-whosonfirst-export

+* `go-whosonfirst-export` is an abstract package library containing only those dependencies necessary for exporting WOF records.
+* `go-whosonfirst-exportify` defines a variety of _applications_ that perform operations relating to, or involving, exporting WOF records.
+These applications use `go-whosonfirst-export`.

+At some point the various application might get separated out in to their own packages but for now they are all bundled together which means this package has, potentially, a lot of dependencies.

 ## Tools